Winter Solstice 2017: 10 Facts About the Shortest Day of the Year

 3. IT MARKS THE LONGEST NIGHT AND SHORTEST DAY OF THE YEAR FOR THE NORTHERN HEMISPHERE.

 As most are keenly aware, daylight hours grow shorter and shorter as the solstice approaches, and begin to slowly lengthen afterward.
 It’s no wonder that the day of the solstice is referred to in some cultures as the "shortest day" or "extreme of winter."
-New York City will experience 9 hours and 15 minutes of sunlight, compared to 15 hours and 6 minutes on the summer solstice.
+New York City will experience 9 hours and 15 minutes of sunlight, compared to 15 hours and 5 minutes on the summer solstice.
 Helsinki, Finland, will get 5 hours and 49 minutes of light.
-Barrow, Alaska, will not have a sunrise at all, while the North Pole has had no sunrise since October.
+Barrow, Alaska, will not have a sunrise at all (and hasn't since mid-November; its next sunrise will be on January 22), while the North Pole has had no sunrise since October.
 The South Pole, though, will be basking in the glow of the midnight sun, which won't set until March.

 4. ANCIENT CULTURES VIEWED THE WINTER SOLSTICE AS A TIME OF DEATH AND REBIRTH.